modejanu99-33/hotel-booking-analysis/README.md

 P(Cancelled | Previous Cancellation) = 0.9164

 Guests with at least one previous cancellation were approximately 2.7 times more likely to cancel a future reservation.
-If guest cancelled reservation before its more than 90 percentage points that he will cancel again.

 ---